kaidez/build-css-demo/README.md

 # CSS BUILD PROCESS TUTORIAL

-This is the source code for a the screencast and blog post/whatever about my personal CSS build process.
+This is the source code for a the screencast I posted at https://www.youtube.com/watch?v=UDm6e7OKi4M with a coresponding blog post at http://kaidez.com/css-build-demo/.
 It's based on a code refactor I had to do for work and I used it as a test project for my process.

 Everything is under an MIT license so feel free to use it as you see fit on my blog.